jacksonchen1998/jacksonchen1998.github.io/_portfolio/portfolio-6.md

 date: 2023-09-21
 ---

-This is a course homework for Engineering Design.
+This portfolio is for the course Engineering Design in NYCU.

-It is a powerpoint for a each course's exercise.

 [GitHub Repository](https://github.com/jacksonchen1998/2023-NYCU-Engineering-Design/)